Optimal Sharing Rule for a Household with a Portfolio Management Problem: Application

 \subsection{Semi-explicit solutions}

 In this framework, the modeling assumptions of Section \ref{sec:model} are satisfied.
-We now seek for explicit formulations in Theorem \ref{theorem}: we aim at providing the initial repartition $x_1, x_2, x_3$ such that $x_1+x_2+x_3=x$, and the corresponding optimal strategies $(\pione, \pitwo, \pithree)$ and consumption processes $(\Cone, \Ctwo)$.
-We provide first the formulation of wealth processes for consuming agents.
+We now seek for explicit formulations in Theorem \ref{theorem}: we aim at providing the initial repartition $x_1, x_2, x_3$ such that $x_1+x_2+x_3=x.$ We start by defining certain functions and provide the formulation of wealth processes for each agent. \begin{definition} Define the functions $s\mapsto A_{ji}(s), j=1,2,3$ verifying